 Tech is increasingly incorporating visual notifications to get around these issues and help seniors live safely in their homes.
 Look for these visual warnings when shopping for a smart doorbell, telephone, smoke, and carbon monoxide alarm for your relative.

 Monitoring Away from the Home

 Talking with your elderly relative about staying safe when out of the home to run errands, socialize, or enjoy a day out is a good idea, too.
 Depending on their mobility level, frailty, and the presence of any memory issues, it may be wise for them to carry a personal assistance device with them that incorporates GPS tracking.
 This will help find them should they become lost or confused and allow you or the emergency services to reach them quickly should they suffer a fall or other injury.

 Look for a device usage of which makes emergency phone calls.
-These features fall detection for extra peace of mind to take care of the elderly.
+These features fall detection for extra peace of mind to care for the elderly.

 If mobility, memory loss, or concentration could be a problem for your loved one, then a stovetop sensor could be a vital way to keep them safe while preparing food.
 Stovetop sensors will detect when the burner gets too hot or if it has been left unattended.
 This will automatically shut down, helping to prevent fire and the risk of burns.

-With technological advances happening virtually every day, innovations in elderly care will continue to come thick and fast, too.
+With technological advances happening virtually every day, innovations in elderly care will also continue to come thick and fast.
 From advanced AI monitoring systems to intuitive healthcare sensors, living independently and safely at home will become a possibility for more people than ever before.